Igloo round and barrel rectangular domes floor types. Dome, arch, vault shapes circular brickwork.

-More on rectangular dome and round floor igloo dome types:
+Rectangular dome & round floor igloo dome types

-Rectangular floor dome and igloo circular dome sizes.
+Rectangular floor dome versus round oven - circular dome sizes

 Rectangular floor dome shape and igloo round dome type.